All about Jim... Jim Jagielski that is.

 Short Bio :

 Jim is a well known and acknowledged expert and visionary in Open Source and IT, an accomplished coder (in numerous languages) and frequent presenter/interviewee/consultant on all things Web and Cloud related.
-He is best known as one of the developers and co-founders of the Apache Software Foundation and serves as President.
-He also serves on the board, as well as secretary, for the Outercurve Foundation and is a director for the Open Source Initiative (OSI).
-Jim works for Red Hat as Consulting Software Engineer under the office of the CTO.
+He is best known as one of the developers and co-founders of the Apache Software Foundation and has served as President and Chairman.
+He also served on the board, as well as President, for the Outercurve Foundation and was a director for the Open Source Initiative (OSI).
+Jim works for Salesforce as their Head of Open Source, after stints at Uber, Capital One, Red Hat, VMware, and others.
+Check out his Wikipedia Page.

 Long Bio :